Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 ## Input data validation

 When you pass an input structure to your business services, that structure is often referred to as the model, especially when the services are exposed via a remote API, such as REST.
-The standard way to specify model validation requirements in .NET is to decorate the model properties with validation attributes from the `System.ComponentModel.DataAnnotations` namespace that inherit from the base class `ValidationAttribute`.
+The standard way to specify model validation requirements in .NET is to decorate the model properties with validation attributes from the `System.ComponentModel.DataAnnotations` namespace that subclass the base class `ValidationAttribute`.

 The communication infrastructure in .NET, such as ASP.NET or WCF, can use those attributes to automatically validate your models before your service is invoked, thereby saving you from manually validating individual properties of your input model.

-Xomega Framework enhances both the validation attributes and the validation process, in order to leverage its [error reporting](errors) framework.
+Xomega Framework enhances both the validation attributes and the validation process to leverage its [error reporting](errors) framework.

 ### Validation attributes